Factorio-Access/Factorio-Access-Launcher/README.md

 Fire at the cursor: C. Warning: Friendly fire is allowed.

 Fire at enemies with aiming assistance: SPACEBAR.
-This only when an enemy is within range, and only for pistols / submachine guns / rocket launchers with regular rockets.
+Note: This only works when an enemy is within range, and only for pistols or submachine guns or rocket launchers with regular rockets.
+Other weapons such as shotguns, flamethrowers, and special rockets, will fire at the cursor because they do not have aiming assistance.

-Warning: There is not yet any audio guidance added about enemy presence.
+Deploy a drone capsule in hand towards the cursor: LEFT BRACKET.

+Throw a capsule weapon or grenade in hand towards the cursor: LEFT BRACKET.
+Warning: It is likely that a grenade or similar weapon will damage you because the cursor is usually automatically nearby.

 The rest of the controls in this section require you to have the inventory screen opened (but no buildings).